ronald-repka/movies-now/README.md

 ## Notes

 * I used bootstrap for some basic styles due to the time constraints
-* There some additional styles for movie cards implemented using CSS Modules
+* There are some additional styles for movie cards implemented using CSS Modules
 * The composition uses 3 function components FilterGenres, GenreList, MovieList
 * State is lifted into App root component using React Hooks
 * Type checking is done via PropTypes